-Risk in the Community Meeting Information for young people cont'd
+Risk in the Community (RIC) meeting Information for young people

-Before the Meeting
+Before the meeting

 You and your family will be invited to have a RIC chat with the chair of your meeting.
-This will be to explain thing to you and help you understand what is going to happen.
+This will be to explain everything to you and help you understand what is going to happen.
 Other people who come to the meeting will be asked to bring information that they know may impact on your safety when you aren't at home, who might impact on you and what might help.
 This will then be shared in the meeting, so everyone knows how things are for you when you are out of the home.
-The allocated worker should share the RIC Record with you two days prior to the RIC meeting.
+The allocated worker should share the RIC Record (the assessment of risk and harm from outside the home) with you two days prior to the RIC meeting.